vonCount/HSE-Machine-Learning-Course-Spring-2021/stuff.md

 ### Answer:

-If I want to minimise transmission time and cellular bandwidth and WiFi bandwidth are equal, I should choose a 50%/50% ratio.
+If I want to minimize transmission time and cellular bandwidth and WiFi bandwidth are equal, I should choose a 50%/50% ratio.
-If I want to minimise cellular bandwidth use, I should send the whole file by WiFi.
+If I want to minimize cellular bandwidth use, I should send the whole file by WiFi.

 ### Exercise 21: UDP is popular for streaming media; explain why.
 ### Answer: